 Testing is vital to an organization’s preparedness plan because it reveals weaknesses, gaps in resources and other opportunities for improvement before a real event occurs.

 An organization should review and test its disaster preparedness plan at least once a year to evaluate the effectiveness of its current disaster preparedness program.
-The testing process helps to clarify roles in the company, reinforces knowledge, reveals the need for additional training and helps improve employee performance.
-It also exposes aspects of the disaster plan don’t pan out in practice.
+The testing process helps to clarify roles in the company, reinforces knowledge, reveals the need for additional training, and helps improve employee performance.
+It also exposes aspects of the disaster plan that don’t pan out in practice.

 Here are examples of the types of tests to conduct and include in your comprehensive evaluation:

-- System tests: Check the various systems within the organization, along with their respective processes or procedures, to ensure that they meet the requirements outlined in preparedness plan.
+- System tests: Check the various systems within the organization, along with their respective processes or procedures, to ensure that they meet the requirements outlined in the preparedness plan.

 - Component-related tests: Make sure that all hardware and software components that the organization will rely upon during a disaster function according to plan.
 For example, a component is a backup generator or a data-saving program.